lilyinstarlight/MCP/README.md

 - `cmdlog` is the path of the external command log.
 - `httpdlog` is the path of the HTTP daemon log.
 - `accesslog` is the path of the HTTP access log.
-- `host` is the address for which the server will accept requests but generally, you do not need to set this.
+- `addr` is the address and port for which the server will accept requests
-- `port` is the port on which the HTTP server will listen.
-If there is another web server running on the computer, you can change this port to something other than `80` then have the web server proxy an address to that port.
+- `tlskey` is the HTTPS key
+- `tlscert` is the HTTPS certificate

 To create the user the daemon will run under, run the `useradd` command and give it permission to necessary directories:
 ```
 # useradd -m -d /var/lib/mcp mcp
 # mkdir -p /var/db/mcp
-# chmod mcp:mcp /var/db/mcp
+# chown mcp:mcp /var/db/mcp
 # mkdir -p /var/log/mcp
-# chmod mcp:mcp /var/log/mcp
+# chown mcp:mcp /var/log/mcp
 ```

 After the configuration is complete, run the setup script: